PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 • Algorithm – a set of rules for solving a problem or performing a task

-• Cybersecurity – measures taken to protect a computer or computer system against unauthorized access or attacks
+• Cybersecurity – measures taken to protect a computer or computer system against unauthorised access or attacks

 5. Economics